 Integral to my method are treatments which focus on unraveling tension patterns in the body with breathing techniques and manual therapy such as massage, cupping, and gua sha in order to create a maximum physical effect.

-I am affiliated with Tri-West and enjoy treating veterans and civilians alike.
+I am affiliated with the Veteran's Administration and enjoy treating veterans and civilians alike.
 In the past I accepted many types of insurance, but the downside of taking insurance is that it takes away from time with patients - which is why I do what I do.
 With that said, I am happy to help you get payment from your insurcance and accept cash, checks, and credit cards.

 here's a little about me: